pkarsy/rfboot/CC1101/README.md

-This is the arduino library used to drive the CC1101 chip Has to be installed in the arduino library folder
+This is the arduino library used to drive the CC1101 chip.
+Must be installed in the arduino library folder